Skip to main content

 • White

-State indicators from the California School Dashboard (Dashboard) are used to make school assistance eligibility and exit determinations.
-Refer to the following Dashboard Technical Guides and COVID-19 Accountability FAQs to identify the indicators used in a given year.
+State indicators from the California School Dashboard are used to determine school assistance eligibility and exit determinations.
+Refer to the 2023 Dashboard Technical Guide: ESSA School Support (DOCX) to identify the current indicators.

-California will notify each local educational agency (LEA) in the State of any school served by the LEA, in which any subgroup of students, on its own, would lead to identification for CSI Low Performing status.
+California will notify each local educational agency (LEA) in the State of any school served by the LEA, in which any student group, on its own, would lead to identification for CSI Low Performing status.

 Upon notification by the State, the LEA is required to:

-• Provide notification to such school, in which any subgroup of students, on its own, would lead to identification for CSI.
+• Provide notification to such school, in which any student group, on its own, would lead to identification for CSI.

 Upon receiving notification from the CDE, the LEA shall, for each school eligible for ATSI, provide notification to such school with respect to which student group/s/ in such school are consistently underperforming.

-Each school receiving a notification of eligibility for ATSI shall develop and implement a plan to improve student outcomes for each subgroup of students that was the subject of notification.
+Each school receiving a notification of eligibility for ATSI shall develop and implement a plan to improve student outcomes for each student group that was the subject of notification.
 For more information, please see the Planning Requirements tab on this web page.

-10. What planning options are available to ATSI-eligible Special Education programs/schools that do not use a SPSA or LCAP?
+3. What planning options are available to ATSI-eligible Special Education programs/schools that do not use a School Plan for Student Achievement (SPSA) or LCAP?

 Special Education programs/schools have the flexibility to meet the ATSI federal planning requirements using one of three options.
 Options for addressing the ATSI planning requirements include:

-• Option 1: Use the CDE’s School Plan for Student Achievement template and instructions to address ATSI planning requirements.
-If completed consistent with the provided instructions and is implemented with fidelity, this would meet all ATSI planning requirements, as applicable.
+• Option 1: Use the CDE’s SPSA template and instructions to address ATSI planning requirements.
+If the SPSA template is completed according to the provided instructions, and the SPSA is implemented with fidelity, ATSI planning requirements would be met, as applicable.

 • Option 2: Review the Special Education Local Plan Area (SELPA) to see if the plan addresses any of the ATSI planning requirements.
 If there are areas the SELPA does not address, additional information regarding the ATSI planning requirements can be provided.